 The central area of town to the west of King Street is known as Harleston Village (that's Charleston

 without the "C").
 This neighborhood is quite convenient to downtown, while also being very affordable.
 Some amazing values for AirBnB's can be found in this part of town (see them here

 ), including entire houses.

-And yes, many are the traditional "side porch" houses that Charleston is famous for.
+And yes, many are available which are the traditional "side porch" houses that Charleston is famous for.
 Check this one out

 , for example.